montagejs/montagejs.org/docs/montagejs-setup.md

 5. Point your browser to http://localhost:8083/.

-    You should see the contents of the Welcome component—a simple single-page application, which is explicitly loaded to accompany [part 2](http://montagejs.org/docs/hello-montagejs.html) of our quick start tutorial.
+    You should see the contents of the Welcome component—a simple single-page application, which is explicitly loaded to accompany part 2 of our quick start tutorial, [Hello MontageJS](http://montagejs.org/docs/hello-montagejs.html).

     ![GS_Figure1](/images/docs/gs_tut_fig_01.png)